JLibyvali/yet-another-c-tutorial/README.md

 ##### Install Visual Studio Build Tools

-First you have to install [Build Tools for VisualStudio](https://visualstudio.microsoft.com/downloads/?q=build+tools) (in the *Tools for Visual Studio* section instead of *Visual Studio*).
+First you have to install [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/?q=build+tools) (in the
+*Tools for Visual Studio* section instead of *Visual Studio*).
 Don't confuse it with Visual Studio IDE, though installing the latter will also install the former.